 Diabetes Myths: Dispelling misconceptions about diabetes is an important step for both those affected by the disease and those surrounding them.
 Many of the damaging myths about diabetes make it difficult for people to believe the hard facts.
 Discerning fact from fiction can make it easier for those affected with diabetes to deal with it.

 Diabetes is at least two different diseases with the same name.
 Type 1 diabetes is an autoimmune disease in which the body slowly stops making sufficient insulin in the pancreas to manage glucose levels.
 With prediabetes and type 2 diabetes, people are unable to use the insulin they make to manage glucose levels and slowly over the course of years stop making as much insulin as they need.
 To manage blood glucose levels, people usually need to take one or more glucose-lowering medications in addition to eating healthfully and being physically active.
-But, with proper management and portion controls, they can eat most foods they enjoy.
+However, with proper management and portion controls, they can eat most foods they enjoy.

 Diabetes Myth 1: With diabetes, pregnancy is not possible